6 A Generation of Materialists: Anthropology in the Long Decade of the 1860s

 The Long Decade of the 1860s

 The 1860s was also the decade when Marx published the first volume of Das Kapital, and the American Civil War was fought, leading to a ban on slavery – but not forced labor – in the English-speaking world.
-And as Stocking and Kroeber argued, the long decade of the 1860’s marks a time of convergence, when nineteenth century anthropology gelled (Kroeber 1950; Stocking, 1987:45).
+And as Stocking and Kroeber argued, the long decade of the 1860’s marks a time of convergence, when 19th century anthropology gelled (Kroeber 1950; Stocking, 1987:45).

 Keywords in 19th Century Anthropology